ivre/ivre/doc/INSTALL.md

 Once IVRE has been properly configured, it's time to initialize its databases.

-For that, the command-line tools (namely `ipdata`, `ipinfo` and `scancli`, respectively for information about IP addresses, passive information and active information) have a `--init` option.
+For that, the command-line tools (namely `ipdata`, `ipinfo`, `scancli` and `runscans-agentdb`, respectively for information about IP addresses, passive information, active information and running scans through agents) have a `--init` option.

-So you can run, with a user or from a host where the configuration has a write access to the database:
+So you can run, with a user or from a host where the configuration has a write access to the database (add `< /dev/null` to skip the confirmation):

+    $ scancli --init
+    This will remove any scan result in your database.
+Process ? [y/N] y
+    $ ipinfo --init
+    This will remove any passive information in your database.
+Process ? [y/N] y
     $ ipdata --init
-    $ ipinfo --init
+    This will remove any country/AS information in your database.
+Process ? [y/N] y
-    $ scancli --init
+    $ runscans-agentdb --init
+    This will remove any agent and/or scan in your database and files.
+Process ? [y/N] y

 ### Getting IP data ###